The Lyceum – Cheraw, South Carolina

 Many thanks to Cheraw’s Director of Tourism and Community Development, David Sides, for the above photo and information.

-The Lyceum is listed in the National Register as part of the Cheraw Historic District, which says the following about the area:
+The Lyceum is listed in the National Register as part of the Cheraw Historic District:

 Around 1736 Welsh Baptists came to South Carolina and settled in the Pee Dee region.
 In 1766 Eli Kershaw, who had been given a grant of land along the Pee Dee River, laid out the town of Cheraw.
 It was incorporated in 1820.
 Located at a key navigational point, Cheraw began to develop as a commercial center of interior South Carolina; however, the Civil War and Reconstruction temporarily halted this progress.
 For a time development was impeded and rebuilding was delayed.
 Although the town eventually prospered, much of its physical character remained unaltered.
 The town of Cheraw also played an important role in South Carolina military history.